Home > Jumbo Pre-Approval

 Where Jumbo Starts: 2026 Conforming Limits by County

 Per the FHFA 2026 conforming loan limit announcement, the baseline one-unit limit is $832,750.
-High-cost areas can rise to $1,243,425, calculated as 150 percent of the baseline.
-Counties at the high-cost ceiling in 2026 include most of coastal California (San Francisco, San Mateo, Santa Clara, Los Angeles, Orange, San Diego), New York City and surrounding counties (New York, Kings, Bronx, Queens, Westchester, Nassau, Suffolk), much of the DC metro (DC, Montgomery MD, Fairfax VA), all of Hawaii, and Pitkin County Colorado (Aspen).
+High-cost areas can rise to $1,249,125, calculated as 150 percent of the baseline.
+Counties at the high-cost ceiling in 2026 include the core coastal California metros (San Francisco, San Mateo, Santa Clara, Los Angeles, Orange), New York City and surrounding counties (New York, Kings, Bronx, Queens, Westchester, Nassau, Suffolk), much of the DC metro (DC, Montgomery MD, Fairfax VA), and all of Hawaii.
 Most of the rest of the country sits at the $832,750 baseline.

 Multi-unit conforming limits scale up: 2-unit is $1,066,250 baseline, 3-unit is $1,288,750, 4-unit is $1,601,500.
 High-cost areas multiply each by 1.5.
 Any loan above the applicable limit is jumbo.